MicrosoftDocs/entra-docs/docs/global-secure-access/troubleshoot-global-secure-access-client-diagnostics-health-check.md

 To check the status of your device, enter the following command in the Command Prompt: `dsregcmd.exe /status`.
 :::image type="content" source="media/troubleshoot-global-secure-access-client-diagnostics-health-check/troubleshoot-health-entra-joined.png" alt-text="Screenshot of the Command Prompt with the Device State, AzureAdJoined : Yes, highlighted.":::

-To join your device to a Microsoft Entra tenant, see [Join a new Windows 11 device to Microsoft Entra ID](/entra/identity/devices/device-join-out-of-box#join-a-new-windows-11-device-to-microsoft-entra-id).

 ### Can Connect to the internet
 This check indicates whether or not the device is connected to the internet.
-An internet connection is obligatory to connect to Global Secure Access.
+The Global Secure Access client requires an internet connection.
 This test is based on the [Network Connectivity Status Indicator (NCSI)](/windows-server/networking/ncsi/ncsi-overview) feature.

 ### Tunneling service running
 Global Secure Access Tunneling service must be running.